-To be accepted into the Child Life Internship in Rochester, you must have:
+To be accepted into the Child Life Specialist Internship in Rochester, Minn., you must have:

-- Completed the course work required for the Child Life Certification Exam
+- Completed the course work required for the Child Life Professional Certification Examination

 - A strong desire to become a Certified Child Life Specialist

 Mayo School of Health Sciences accepts students who are highly qualified for its programs.
 To be considered for admittance, you should exhibit strong qualifications for the health profession you wish to pursue.
 Applicants to programs must possess these general qualities: